MarcusWolschon/osmeditor4android/BUILDING.md

 $ gradlew.bat installDebug
 ```

-## Required 3rd Party Libraries

-The following libraries are included in this repository in the libs directory for convenience.
+## Building with gradle and Android Studio

+The build configuration has been updated for AppCompat and should work out of the box.

+Note we currently don't use a standard project layout

+## Build with AppCompat and eclipse

+This will likely no longer be possible post version 0.9.8 since we are will change the directory layout to be in line with standard Android Studio and gradle layout.

+You can find the required android support libs in your SDK folder in:

+extras/android/support/v7

+and

+extras/android/support/design

+You need to import _appcompat_, _preference_, _recyclerview_ and the _design_ libraries into eclipse as library projects, since the build requires access to the resource files in the libraries.

+You will further need the the following libraries:

 ACRA crash reporting http://www.acra.ch/

 OAuth support library https://github.com/mttkay/signpost

+## Required 3rd Party Libraries

+The following libraries are included in this repository in the libs directory that are currently not available from a maven compatible site

 EXIF metadata extractor library https://github.com/drewnoakes/metadata-extractor